Skip to Content

 The Parks Canada shuttles also only run during select hours so if you want to go early in the morning, you’ll need to be on the first shuttle around 6:30 am.
 You can also hop on this new shuttle to Moraine Lake that has departures as early as 4 am (and throughout the day for those who like to sleep in!).
 To me, the sight of Moraine Lake in those early morning hours is one of the most beautiful things to see in Banff.

-The alternative to taking a shuttle is going on an organized tour.
+The alternative to taking a shuttle is going on an organized tour (that doesn’t leave before the crack of dawn!).
 This way you get dropped off and picked up as well as shown around to the most beautiful spots with an experienced guide!
+This tour also includes a stop at Lake Louise, so if you don’t want to deal with parking on your road trip, this is a convenient way to see both.
+You can reserve your spot on this tour with free cancellation up to 24 hours before the tour starts for $113 CAD.

 The issue here is that these tours depart from Banff or Calgary so you would have to do it before or after your road trip.